esp-rs/book/src/writing-your-own-application/nostd.md

    * [A button example][button]
    * [A button with an interrupt example][button-interrupt]

-> ⚠️ **Note**: There are several examples covering the use of specific peripherals under the examples' folder [`esp-hal`][esp-hal].
+> ⚠️ **Note**: There are several examples covering the use of specific peripherals under the [`example`][esp-hal-examples] folder [`esp-hal`][esp-hal].
 To check if a device is compatible with a given example, check the metadata comments above the imports, which will list all supported devices following the `//% CHIPS:` designator.
 If this metadata is not present, then the example will work on any device supported by esp-hal.